hyukkkkkk/MMTS-PCA/README.md

 * * *
 # Acknowledgement
-This work was partly supported by the Institute of Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2022-00155911, Artificial Intelligence Convergence Innovation Human Resources Development (Kyung Hee University)), and the National Research Foundation of Korea (NRF) grant funded by the Korean government (MSIT) (No. 2017H1D8A2031138).
+This work was supported by Institute of Information & Communications Technology Planning & Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2022-00155911, Artificial Intelligence Convergence Innovation Human Resources Development (Kyung Hee University)).